-Why it’s awesome: While most people see Penang as synonymous with George Town and the island, there’s a whole bunch more to explore in the state’s mainland areas too.
+Why it’s awesome: While most people see Penang as synonymous with George Town with its UNESCO status, there’s a whole bunch more to explore in the state’s mainland areas too.
 Butterworth is the main town in mainland Penang and it has a variety of attractions and activities to keep you busy on a day trip.
 If you’re wondering where to stay in Malaysia to explore Penang but still avoid the tourist life, Butterworth is a fine choice with some of Penangs best Airbnb’s available.
 Crowds are smaller than on the island and it’s a great place to immerse yourself in local life.
 The area boasts beaches, beautiful temples, lively markets, and more.

 What to do there: Take a walk along the beach or relax at the seaside at hotspots like Pantai Bersih and Bagan Ajam.
 Get a glimpse of local beliefs at the Taoist temple of the Nine Emperor Gods, one of the town’s biggest places of worship.
 Snap pictures of the large pagodas, vibrant colours, statues of Chinese deities, and ornate decorative touches.